Carolina Tiger Rescue is a 501(c)3 nonprofit wildlife sanctuary whose mission is saving and protecting wild cats in captivity and in the wild.

 GPS may not provide accurate directions to our location.
 We recommend using the directions from our website to ensure you get here successfully.

-Can I bring my pet to the Center?
+Can I bring my pet to the sanctuary?

 We do not allow outside animals anywhere on the property.
 Please leave your pets at home.